Costa Rica

 CAT rating of targets

 The CAT rates NDC targets against what a fair contribution to achieving the Paris Agreement’s long-term temperature goal would be as well as against what needs to happen within a country’s own borders.
-Costa Rica will need support to achieve those needed reductions with its borders.
+Developing countries like Costa Rica will need support to achieve emission reductions in line with a physically required pathway to achieving the 1.5°C long-term temperature goal.

 CAT ratings are based on emissions excluding the LULUCF sector.
 To obtain the NDC emissions level excluding LULUCF, the CAT takes two estimates provided by the Costa Rican government and creates a range.
 For more details, please see the Assumptions section.